 After our wine orders had been taken, we were presented with a very cute cup of Pumpkin Veloute as an appetiser.
 This smooth, warming soup was topped with feta and toasted pumpkin seeds.
 It went down a real treat with just enough sweetness, which contrasted nicely with the slight saltiness of the feta.
 I wanted to eat so much more of this!

 To drink I ordered a Pino Grigio blush and Dan had a Merlot.
-They had a good selection of wines on the menu and something to suit every taste!
+There was a good selection of wines on the menu and something to suit every taste.

-For mains, Dan and I opted for one of each.
+For mains course, Dan and I opted for one of each on offer.
 Dan had the Wild Mushroom Gnocchi, served in a white sauce with sage butter.
 This was beautifully presented and had a very strong, rich flavour.
 The texture of the gnocchi was a little too similar to mash potato but it was a very pleasant dish all the same.

 Dessert was a highlight for both of us!
 Dan opted for the Tiramisu, which turned out to be more of a deconstructed affair.
 Chocolate, mascarpone and coffee were the three primary flavours that brought this dessert together.
 It had a strange but pleasant texture, almost chewy, almost oaty, but this went down an absolute treat.

 As a lifelong fan of rice pudding, I couldn’t turn it down when I spotted it on the menu!
 This was served chilled – sounds weird, but was nice, I promise – and was like a creme brulee hybrid with caramelised sugar on top.
 It was served with raspberry sorbet, raspberries and popcorn which was a quirky touch.
 It was incredibly rich and there was almost a little too much for me to finish, but the flavours were amazing.
 Vanilla and raspberry are always a winner!